-Join Mike Meyers for an in-depth discussion in this video Introduction to IPv6 addressing, part of CompTIA Network+ Exam Prep (N10-006) Part 5: Advanced IP Networking.
+Join Mike Meyers for an in-depth discussion in this video Introduction to IPv6 addressing, part of CompTIA Network+ (N10-006) Cert Prep: 5 Advanced IP Networking.

 - This is an IP address.
 Now hopefully you could recognize this an IP address.
 We're gonna have four groups which we'll call octets that are numbered from zero to 255, and they're separated by three periods.
 And this type of addressing structure which is actually a 32-bit addressing structure has been around since well arguably the late 70s, early 1980s, and it's done a great job as a 32-bit addressing scheme.
 We, in theory at least, have four billion IP addresses, but it has one problem and that is we've run out of IP addresses.